xinity/dcos-docs-site/pages/1.13/administering-clusters/index.md

 ---
 layout: layout.pug
-navigationTitle:  Administering Clusters
+navigationTitle:  Cluster Operations
-title: Administering Clusters
+title: Cluster Operations and Maintenance
-menuWeight: 60
+menuWeight: 25
-excerpt: Administering your DC/OS clusters
+excerpt: Working with your DC/OS Cluster and the underlying infrastructure.
 enterprise: false
 ---

-DC/OS makes it easy to set up and manage clusters.
+DC/OS makes it easy to manage your clusters.